The First Amendment at Indiana University

 Reason for Policy

-This policy embodies Indiana University’s institutional values and reflect its commitment to free speech on campus articulated by the Presidents and Chancellors of the Association of American Universities on April 18, 2018.
+This policy embodies Indiana University’s institutional values and reflects its commitment to free speech on campus articulated by the Presidents and Chancellors of the Association of American Universities on April 18, 2018.

 Procedures

-- Internal or external sponsors of an event that includes an invitation to a political candidate or candidates to speak at an event on university property, including classroom visits and debates, must contact the Office of the Vice President for Government Relations and Economic Engagement to ensure that the event is conducted in a manner consistent with Indiana University’s status as both a public institution and as a 501(c)(3) organization.
+- Internal or external sponsors of an event that includes an invitation to a political candidate or candidates to speak at an event on university property, including classroom visits and debates, must contact the Office of the Vice President for University Relations to ensure that the event is conducted in a manner consistent with Indiana University’s status as a public institution and university policy.
 See GR-01, Contact with State Officials, Federal Officials, and Political Campaigns, and Other Political Activities.

 - Many events will require compliance with both GR-01, Contact with State Officials, Federal Officials, and Political Campaigns, and Other Political Activities and UA-19, Event Management.